conda/governance/README.md

 * Steering Council members must explicitly abstain from a vote via making a comment on the PR/issue or selecting the "abstain" option.
 Simply not voting at all doesn't count as an abstention.
 * Abstentions count towards the [quorum](#quorum) but are excluded when computing if a vote passes.

 Voting items are labeled as either **standard** or **sensitive**.
 Standard items are ones where public record and discourse is preferable.
 Sensitive voting items are ones where the results of the vote should remain private to the voters after the vote has occurred.
 Sensitive votes should take place on a secure anonymous voting platform in order to retain election integrity and anonymity.
 (We may use [`Polys`](https://polys.me) and the [`Helios voting system`](https://vote.heliosvoting.org/), but are open to any secure, anonymous system.)
 The email capability of your chosen voting platform should be used for sending voting invitations and reminders if possible.
-All votes should be sent to the appropriate people using their email listed in `steering.csv` as applicable.
+All votes should be sent to the appropriate people using their email listed in `steering-council.yml` as applicable.

 The default voting period is 1 week (7 days).
 This may be modified at the time when a vote is called, but may never be less than one week modulo exceptions for some time-sensitive votes below.